Fishing Regulations in Norway 2026

 Fish export quota for tourist fishing in Norway

-From 1 January 2026, tourist anglers aged 12+ who fish through a registered tourist fishing business may export up to 15 kg of fish or fish products from Norway, up to two times within 12 months.
+From 1 January 2026, tourist anglers aged 12+ who fish through a registered tourist fishing business may export up to 15 kg of fish or fish products from Norway, up to two times per calendar year.
 Fish caught outside a registered business cannot be exported, and the trophy exemption has been removed.

 Rules for tourist fishing in Norway